Innisfail

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Innisfail has 47 active public transport stops, all of which are bus stops.
-These stops are served by five different routes that together offer 133 weekly passenger trips.
-The accessibility of these services is rated as good, with residents on average located 310 meters from the nearest stop.
+These stops are served by five different routes that together facilitate 133 weekly passenger trips.
+The accessibility of the transport system is deemed good, with residents on average being located 310 meters from their nearest stop.

-On average, there are 19 trips per day across all routes, which equates to approximately two weekly trips per individual stop.
+On average, there are 19 trips per day across all routes, which translates to approximately two weekly trips per individual stop.

 Frequently Asked Questions - Transport